mrh29/learn2program/README.md

 remove the HEAD, =, and >>>>> [your_branch] lines and fix the numbering of the items to fix the list.
 Then add, commit, and push your changes.
 Congratulations, you've resolved the conflict!

+## Solution

+If you'd like to see an example of this tutorial, you can look at the history of the git-soln branch.
+It's history is as follows: it first merges from the branch "branch_to_merge", then it pushes a new commit, and finally merges from branch_to_merge again which resulted in a merge conflict.